liquidos-ai/landing-page/src/content/blog/autoagents-release.md

   - Keep configuration externalized (keys, model selection, timeouts).
   - Start with clear boundaries (tools, providers, memory), then grow into richer orchestration as needed.

 AutoAgents is available today.
-Liquidos Platform is coming soon with additional operational layers (enterprise tracing, policy controls, evals, and deployment workflows) for teams running agents in regulated and mission-critical environments.
+LiquidOS Platform is coming soon with additional operational layers (enterprise tracing, policy controls, evals, and deployment workflows) for teams running agents in regulated and mission-critical environments.